 Use cases and application of Level Concept

 The Level Concept distinguishes four different levels based on the underlying questions of the assessment.
-[This could range from “what is the right mobility concept for a city?” to “what is the carbon footprint of a certain vehicle model?”.]
+This could range from “what is the right mobility concept for a city?” to “what is the carbon footprint of a certain vehicle model?”.
 This leads to different requirements for the product system model especially with regard to the upstream life cycle phases in the foreground system (supply chain and vehicle production).

 According to questions of the assessment granularity, product specificity and the scope of the foreground and background is chosen.
-To put it the other way round: whereas Level 1 study is representative of a broad range of products, e.g. all vehicles, Level 4 is more focused on the fine variations of individual vehicle models [and the supply chain of their specific components (parts).]
+To put it the other way round: whereas Level 1 study is representative of a broad range of products, e.g. all vehicles, Level 4 is more focused on the fine variations of individual vehicle models and the supply chain of their specific components (parts).

 The choice of representativity and specificity also concerns downstream life cycle [stages] (Well To Wheel (WtW) / use [stage], End of Life (EoL)) or background system processes (e.g. energy production).
-Also, for the use [stage] [or EoL] the data for a specific vehicle could be used.
+Also, for the use [stage] or EoL the data for a specific vehicle could be used.
 This implies however that the LCA is done retrospectively.
 For many use cases the analysis (declaration) point in time is the moment the product is put on the market.
 Consequently, the following life cycle [stages] can only be analysed prospectively.
 For predictive data, average data (e.g. for lifetime milage) can be used.
-For predictive data there is no way to provide primary data, [as you cannot measure something that happens in the future.]
+For predictive data there is no way to provide primary data.

 In general, every LCA practitioner who has the necessary data (granularity) available for the respective level, may conduct an LCA study for this level.
 However, in practice mainly OEMs have access to the bills of material (BoM) and the material data system (MDS) which are required as basis of the vehicle models for Levels 2 to 4.
+Level 1 can be used by government officials for public policy making or by researchers for general research purpose, since it doesn’t require proprietary information by OEM, such as BoM.